merepixel/mco-dotproduct/README.md

 In Debug Mode, Assembly Language (ASM) runs significantly faster than C, with speed advantages of around 48.57%, 50.47%, and 53.89% across array sizes (20, 24, 30).
 ASM's low-level nature enables direct optimization within the code, while C's Debug Mode disables optimizations and adds overhead for debugging features, resulting in slower performance.

-In Release Mode, the outputs are closer to each other...
+In Release Mode, the outputs are closer to each other across array sizes 20 and 24 as C now has optimizations in place.
+However, an evident gap presents itself when it comes to array size 30.
+This could be resultant of the hardware and the code utilized.

 | Debug Mode | $2^{20}$ | $2^{24}$ | $2^{30}$ |
 | --- | --- | --- | --- |